namhyung/uftrace/doc/uftrace-replay.md

        3.880 us [ 1234] |   c();
        5.475 us [ 1234] | } /* b */

-The second type is an opt-out filter; When used, it shows everything and stops printing once it meets one of given functions.
-Also when it returns from the given funciton, it starts printing again.
+The second type of filter is opt-out.
+When used, everything is shown by default, but printing stops once one of the specified functions is met.
+When the given function returns, printing is started again.

-In the above example, you can omit the function b() and its children with -N option.
+In the above example, you can omit the function `b()` and all calls it makes with the `-N` option.

     $ uftrace record ./abc
     $ uftrace replay -N b